Will-Carrara/Fallowed-Area-Mapping/docs/tutorial.md

 ```
 >
 > ## Step 1
->
-> Modification will need to be made based on your specific inputs.
-The current structure of the algorithm varies slightly on a state by state basis, however they are generally the same.
+> Script modification will need to be made based on your specific inputs.
+The current format of the algorithm varies slightly state by state, however the structure is generally the similar.
+Let's start with the inputs.